Lligwy View at Dafarn Rhos

 Relax summer or winter, rain or shine in this lovely spacious house with breathtaking ever-changing views of the sea as the tide gently washes or crashes over the sand.
 Stunning views from all rooms (excluding bathrooms).
 In the comfort of this wonderful home look out for dolphins or porpoise jumping playfully, local fishing or sail boats bobbing by or the variety of birds including herons and barn owls flying over the salt marsh which borders the beach.

 This newly built (2006) house is ideally situated for the large sandy beach at Lligwy which is only a 2 minutes walk away.
 It is popular with families, fishermen (bass beach) and sports enthuistasts; kayaks, canoes, windsurfers and kite surfers whose spectacular displays can be watched from the house.
-The beach has large areas of soft and hard sand, rock pools and sand dunes, ideal for a stroll, sunbathing or rock pool investigating.
-The coastal footpath is only a 2 minute walk away.
+The beach has large areas of soft or hard sand, rock pools and sand dunes, ideal for a stroll, sunbathing or rock pool investigating.
+The all Wales Coastal path is only 2 minutes walk away.

 |Size||Sleeps up to 8, 4 bedrooms|